-Development finance is commonly sought out by landlords and property investors.
-It is a close relationship of bridging finance – as a broker we would look at both options.
+This method of finance is commonly sought out by landlords and property investors.
+It’s a close relationship with bridging finance.
+As brokers, we would look at both options.

 It can be used to complete a small ground up build of a single property.
-Similarly it can be used for large projects such as hotels, retail parks or housing estates.
-Also Development finance can be used to convert or improve a residential hose where heavy works are required.
+Similarly, it can be used for large projects such as hotels, retail parks or housing estates.
+Also, development finance can be used to convert or improve a residential house where heavy works are required.

-In some cases the property may already be owned and development finance is just needed to complete the build.
-In other scenarios the developer may wish to finance as much of the purchase price and build costs as possible.
+In some cases, the property may already be owned and development finance is just needed to complete the build.
+Other times, the developer may wish to finance as much of the purchase price and build costs.

 Depending on the scenario, development finance can usually be arranged through one lender.
-However, where the developer’s funds are particularly limited, a lender may be required on a joint-venture basis where they share in the development profit rather than simply charging an interest rate for the loan.
-An alternative might be Mezzanine finance where a second charge loan is arranged.
-The rates on these are far higher and often the lender may want an option on equity/profit.
+However, when the developer’s funds are particularly limited, a lender may be required on a joint-venture basis.
+It’s when they share in the development profit rather than simply charging an interest rate for the loan.
+An alternative might be Mezzanine finance, where a second charge loan is arranged.
+The rates on these are far higher, and often, the lender may want an option on equity/profit.

 Structure of development finance – a typical loan

-● What is the purchase price or valuation of the property/plot ● What are the build costs – including a schedule of works ● What will the property be worth when it’s completed?
+● The purchase price or valuation of the property/plot ● How much will the build cost – including a schedule of works ● What will the property be worth when it’s completed?

 As a guide, lenders will lend up to 70/75% of the purchase price or plot value.
-They will lend up to 100% of the build costs.
-However the total lending will be capped at around 75% of the final value.
-This is known as the gross development value (GDV)
+They will sometimes lend up to 100% of the build costs.
+However, the total lending will be capped at around 75% of the final value.
+This is known as the gross development value (GDV).

-Please note, not all lenders will accommodate such high loan to value (LTV) figures and the amounts available will largely be determined by the type and location of development being built and the experience of the developer.
-Each case is very bespoke
+Please note, not all lenders will accommodate such high loan to value (LTV) figures.
+The amounts available will largely be determined by the type and location of development being built and the experience of the developer.
+Each case is different.

 Every lender will want to be sure that the development will be successful.
 The last thing they want is to be left trying to resell a failed development.
-Therefore they will be looking to see a good profit in the development for you and a clear exit by way of refinance or sale for them.
+Therefore, they will be expecting to see a good profit in the development for you.
+They would also expect a clear exit by way of refinance or sale for them.

-Sometimes the focus of the development is to increase rental yield.
-But what might be an acceptable deal to you may not be acceptable to the lender as the exit is riskier.
+Sometimes, the focus of the development is to increase rental yield.
+With that being said, what might be an acceptable deal to you, may not be acceptable to the lender as the exit is riskier.

-It may make good business sense to convert a building costing £200,000 to a multi let worth £450,000 because the rental yield might be very high.
-However, if the cost of the conversion is £200,000 the developer profit is only £50,000 to cover the cost of finance and contingencies.
-This deal might work for you.
-But it wouldn’t work for a development lender so you would need to put more cash in yourself via other means.
+It may make good business sense to convert a building costing £200,000 to a multi-let worth £450,000 because the rental yield would be much higher.
+However, if the cost of the conversion is £200,000 then the developer profit is only £50,000 to cover the cost of finance and contingencies.
+This deal might work for you, but it wouldn’t work for a development lender.
+So, you would need to put more cash in yourself via other means.

 Types of development

 The types of development can vary massively.
 Most can normally be accommodated subject to the experience of the developer and the numbers stacking up.
-The amount of money required or the regulatory nature of the application may be a greater factor in deciding which lender is appropriate or available.
+The amount of money required or the regulatory nature of the application may be a greater factor in deciding which lender is appropriate.

 Where there is a single property or a smaller cash requirement, there are fewer lenders available.
-However, loans are available from £40,000 upwards although the rates will be higher then for larger developments.
+However, loans are available from £40,000 upwards.
+Although, the rates will be higher for larger developments.

 Picture a scenario where someone wishes to build a property in their back garden.
-Because this development is within the curtilage of their residential home it is deemed to be a regulated mortgage and must be dealt with in accordance with the rules and guidance laid down by the Financial Conduct Authority.
+Because this development is within the curtilage of their residential home, it is deemed to be a regulated mortgage.
+Therefore, it must be dealt with in accordance with the rules and guidance laid down by the Financial Conduct Authority.

 In addition to the initial borrowing, the lender would ordinarily provide a number of additional drawdowns.
-These would happen at key stages of the build such as completion of footings, roof height, when the property is wind and watertight and then on completion.
-At each stage it may be necessary for a re-inspection by a surveyor or the lender to ensure that the work is done to a satisfactory standard.
-This gives the lender comfort that the loan or the development is not at risk of failing and the asset is still sufficient to support the lending.
+These would happen at key stages of the build, such as completion of footings or roof height, when the property is wind and watertight.
+Then also on completion.
+At each stage it may be necessary for a re-inspection by a surveyor or the lender, to ensure that the work is done to a satisfactory standard.
+This gives the lender comfort that the loan or the development is not at risk of failing.
+And if the asset is still sufficient to support the lending.

-Whether or not the drawdowns are paid in advance or arrears will depend and how much cash or equity the developer is putting into the deal.
-For example, if the developer owned the plot and simply required finance for the build it is likely there is sufficient equity for the lender to fund the build in advance.
+Whether or not the drawdowns are paid in advance or arrears, it will depend and how much cash or equity the developer is putting into the deal.
+For example, if the developer owned the plot and simply required finance for the build, it is likely there is sufficient equity for the lender to fund the build in advance.
 However, if equity is tight, the lender may wish to see each stage completed before they will refund the cost of works.